-0 the development This course covers of partnerships between culturally, linguistically and ability diverse families, children, schools and communities through the use of evidence-based strategies.
-Emphasis is placed on developing skills establishing, identifying benefits for and supporting, and maintaining respectful. collaborative relationships between diverse families, programs/schools, and community agencies/resources reflective of the NAEYC Code of Ethical Conduct.
-Upon completion. students should be able to identify appropriate relationship building strategies between diverse families, children, schools, and communities and demonstrate a variety of communication skills including appropriate use of technology to support every child.
+This course covers the development of partnerships among culturally, linguistically and ability diverse families, children, schools and communities through the use of evidence-based strategies.
+Emphasis is placed on developing skills and identifying benefits for establishing and supporting respectful relationships between families, programs/schools, diverse community agencies/resources reflective of the NAEYC Code of Ethical Conduct and the Code of Ethics for North Carolina Educators.
+Upon completion, students should be able to identify appropriate relationship building strategies between diverse families, children birth through adolescence, schools, and communities and demonstrate a variety of communication skills including appropriate use of technology to support every child.